15 February 2021

 “Hitting 100,000 is a fantastic landmark for apprenticeships and I want to congratulate everyone who has passed.
 We brought in end point assessment to improve the quality of apprenticeships.
 It’s vital that apprentices are given the chance to prove they have learned everything that employers need and are ready to progress their careers and training.”

 - Apprenticeships provide fantastic opportunities to upskill and reskill for people of all ages and at different stages in their working lives.
 There are around 600 available, providing training from GCSE-equivalent level 2 up to degree and post-graduate level 6 and 7.

 - The old way of looking at apprenticeships is outdated – as well as training for all the traditional trades, in 2021 apprentices can be economists, laboratory scientists, fashion assistants, nurses, teachers, and solicitors.

 - Apprenticeships are jobs, and so Covid-19 has had an impact, but we’ve done all we can to keep things moving – we’ve made short-term changes to 135 different apprenticeships, such as allowing apprentices to sit their assessments remotely.

 - Apprenticeships are going to play a huge part in building the future post Covid-19.
-If you haven’t considered one before – now is a great time to do so and you can find one by visiting https://www.gov.uk/apply-apprenticeship or by typing ‘find an apprenticeship’ into Google
+If you haven’t considered one before – now is a great time to do so and you can find one by visiting find an apprenticeship on GOV.UK

 - The Prime Minister and Department for Education have mapped out a crucial role for apprenticeships in supporting the nation’s recovery through the Lifetime Skills Guarantee and Skills for Jobs white paper.